ranguli/simgear/README.md

 ## Acknowledgements

-Please see [CONTRIBUTORS.md](CONTRIBUTORS.md) for an (incomplete) overview of the large number of volunteers who have donated their time and expertise to this project.
+For an historical overview of contributions from volunteers who have donated their time and expertise over the year, please see [HISTORY.md](HISTORY.md).